People to Meet and Places to Explore:

 Poets & Writers

 This magazine covers the nitty gritty of the writing life.
-Candid articles about the writing business and where to find opportunities to market your work are a great resource.
-Their annual MFA issue really helped me with the decision to pursue an MFA and what to look for in a program.
+Candid articles about the business and where to find opportunities to market your work provide great resources for beginners and seasoned writers alike.
+Their annual MFA issue was extremely helpful in making my decision to pursue an advanced degree in writing and what to look for in a program.

 The best place, in my opinion, to keep current on literary news.